AngryMaciek/hypercomplex/CONTRIBUTING.md

    [guidelines](#code-style--testing) above for details
 5. Ensure that your coding style is in line with the [guidelines](#code-style--testing) described above
-6. Ensure that all tests and linter checks configured in the [Travis CI][res-travis-docs] [continuous integration][res-ci-cd] (CI) pipeline pass without issues
+6. Ensure that all tests and linter checks configured in the CI pipeline pass without issues
 7. If necessary, clean up excessive commits with `git rebase`; cherry-pick and merge commits as you see fit; use concise and descriptive commit messages
-8. Push your clean, tested and documented feature branch to the remote; make sure the Travis CI pipeline passes
+8. Push your clean, tested and documented feature branch to the remote; make sure the CI pipeline passes
 9. Issue a pull request from your fork against the default branch in the original repository; follow the instructions in the [template][res-pull-request]; importantly, describe your changes in detail, yet with concise language, and do not forget to indicate which